kingcons/collox/README.md

 ## Testing

-Tests written with rove.
+Tests written with fiasco.

 ```
 (asdf:test-system :collox)
 ```

-Or if running rove from the CLI with roswell...
+Or if running tests at the REPL...

 ````
-rove collox.asd
+;; Make sure you have quickloaded :collox/tests
+(fiasco:run-tests '(collox/tests))
 ````

 ## Author